-All athletic programs will begin at 2:45 pm Students staying with a teacher for additional help will be excused from the beginning of practice.
+Athletic programs will begin as soon as possible at the end of a school day.
+Students staying with a teacher for additional help will be excused from the beginning of practice.
 Students failing any course(s) may be assigned to attend a study hall Monday-Thursday in the assigned room until 3:15 pm